CampAsAChamp/ObjectDetection/README.md

 # ObjectDetection
-Program in Python that uses gradient features of an image and sliding window classification for detecting objects based on a template generated from positive and negative test images.
+Detects objects based on a template generated from positive & negative test images, using gradient featuers of an image and sliding window classification